 I got in there with the expressing before the Health Visitor advised me not to.
 She was in fact quite surprised at the success I had, had (though she was supportive).
 However, many friends did follow the six-week advice to avoid what was described as ‘baby confusion’ and all found by this point their babies would not accept the bottle.

 When my twins came along I started them on expressed milk on day three, and again they had no issue swapping between the two.
 I ensured that my husband gave bottles too.
 It offered great flexibility and was a lovely bonding experience for him.
+When I would put them to bed I would make sure to put some kind of baby monitor, so I could see everything that was going on with them and the bottle just in case of any choking.
+I tried a lot of baby monitors but the only one the succeed it was from Baby Monitor Town, the camera is really good quality and a big plus is that is a tiny monitor so my baby couldn’t see it.

 There may be certain circumstances where you should wait, but from my experience – and others that I have spoken to – if breastfeeding is going well there doesn’t seem to be a problem with expressing and bottle-feeding early on.